From Sonic Retro

-Sonic CulT is a large information repository started by PACHUKA in February of 1999.
+Sonic CulT was a large information repository started by PACHUKA in February of 1999.
 It was inspired by Simon Wai and his discovery of the Sonic the Hedgehog 2 Beta.
 Ever since then it has become known as one of the largest information repositories for Sonic the Hedgehog in the community.
-It is currently run by Sazpaimon, who also co-runs the CulT side project X-CulT with PACHUKA.
+It was last run by Sazpaimon, who also co-runs the CulT side project X-CulT with PACHUKA.
+Sonic CulT eventually closed down in April 2018 due to the website software becoming incompatible due to a server upgrade and with the site not being updated in years there was realistically no point to upgrade the software.

 PACHUKA first emerged in the emulation group as co-head of EmuCult, which challenged the status quo of then-prominent emulation sites such as Overclocked, Emucamp, Retrogamer, and Zophar's Domain by ridiculing and mocking them.
 In his spare time, Pach set up a site called CultChyldren, including "Sonic CulT," (Stylized with a capitalized T due to the emerald in its logo.) from the former EmuCult.
 The Sonic-CulT was basically a gathering of information PACHUKA had found via Game Genie codes (around this time, he published an early Sonic 2 hack, Twiztid Sonic 2, which had basic palette/text/playlist changes) and the earliest pieces of the research scene—information on the Wai Sonic 2 Beta and magazine scans.